Coboundaries and eigenvalues of finitary S-adic systems: Coboundaries for directive sequences and continuous eigenvalues

 A generalised right eigenvector for $\boldsymbol{\sigma}$ can be seen as the generalisation of the Perron--Frobenius eigenvector of a primitive matrix.
-The distance refers here to the Euclidean norm; we consider the norm of the ``orthogonals'' of the column vectors of the matrices according to the projection onto the line generated by $\boldsymbol{u}$.

 Note that the property that $\boldsymbol{\sigma} $ is exponentially convergent with respect to a generalised eigenvector has been identified and studied in the literature.
-For example, see \cite[Theorem 6.3]{Berthe-Delecroix} where it is shown that under some conditions, a generic directive sequence defines a dynamical system which has a generalised right eigenvector, and also \cite{BST:20}.
+For example, see \cite[Theorem 6.3]{Berthe-Delecroix}, and also \cite{BST:19,BST:20}.
 This property has emerged in the Pisot case.
 Let us first recall a few definitions.
 A {\em Pisot number} is an algebraic integer greater than~$1$ whose Galois conjugates are all contained in the open unit disk.
 A {\em Pisot irreducible matrix} is such that its characteristic polynomial is the minimal polynomial of a Pisot number; such a matrix is primitive by \cite{CanSie:2001}.
-A {\em Pisot irreducible substitution} is such that its incidence matrix is Pisot irreducible.
-A stationary directive sequence being given by a Pisot irreducible substitution is exponentially convergent to the Perron eigenvector.
-We recall that Pisot irreducible substitutions have trivial coboundaries, by \cite{Barge-Kwapisz:06}.
+A {\em Pisot irreducible substitution} is one whose incidence matrix is Pisot irreducible.
+A stationary directive sequence given by a Pisot irreducible substitution is exponentially convergent to the Perron eigenvector \cite{Host:1986}.
+We recall that the only coboundary $h$ of a Pisot irreducible substitution is the trivial one, by Remark \ref{rem:trivialc}, that is, $h\equiv 1$.
 Also, if the directive sequence is made of substitutions with the same Pisot irreducible incidence matrix, then the directive sequence will converge exponentially to the Perron eigenvector.
 Sets of substitutions with the same incidence matrix have been studied in \cite{Arnoux-Mizutani-Sellami:2014}, \cite{Baake-Spindler-Strungaru:2018} (where it is called semi-compatibility), and \cite{Rust:2020} (where it is called compatibility).

-In particular, if the incidence matrix $M_\sigma$ of a Pisot irreducible substitution $\sigma$ has unit determinant, then the eigenvalues of $(X_\sigma,T)$ lie in the linear span of the Perron eigenvector for $M_\sigma$ \cite[(6.2)]{Host:1986}.
+In particular, if the incidence matrix $M_\sigma$ of a Pisot irreducible substitution $\sigma$ has unit determinant, then the eigenvalues of $(X_\sigma,T)$ lie in the linear span of the Perron eigenvector for $M_\sigma$ \cite[Example (6.2)]{Host:1986}.
 In this section we show that a similar result holds if our directive sequence is finitary, recognizable, straight, under the condition of strong convergence, with invertible matrices.
-Indeed, the following result relates eigenvalues and measures of letter cylinders.